osm-fr/osmose-backend/docker/README.md

 docker-compose -f docker-compose.yml -f docker-compose-dev.yml run --rm backend
 ```

-At the first time only, compile the OSM PBF parser:
+On the first execution only, compile the OSM PBF parser:
 ```
 cd modules/osm_pbf_parser/ && make && cd -
 ```

 Note: when exiting the backend, the dependency Database container will still be
 running.
-You can stop them with `docker-compose stop`.
+You can stop it with `docker-compose stop`.

 ## Access to the Database